-"The cooperation shown by the communities that have decided to move forward is forward looking and is an attempt to implement solutions to flooding," Millburn Mayor Sarah Haimoff said.
+The cooperation shown by the communities that have decided to move forward is forward looking and is an attempt to implement solutions to flooding, said Millburn Mayor Haimoff.
+Cranford Mayor David Robinson said "Cranford is pleased to participate to ensure the project takes a step forward to mitigate some of the flooding concerns our region has faced."

-In addition to environmental assessments, legal analysis will be done to work out agreements with the city of Orange and Essex County where the project is being sited.
-The Mayors Council has made a funding request to the State of New Jersey for planning funds to perform the environmental and design assessments.
-Most area legislators have made request on the watershed communities' behalf to include state funding for this effort, according to former Cranford Mayor Daniel Aschenbach, who remains active with the Mayors Council.
+The legal analysis will be done to work out agreements with the City of Orange and Essex County where the project is being sited.
+The Mayors Council has made a funding request to the state of New Jersey for planning funds to perform the environmental and design assessments.
+Most area legislators have made request on the watershed communities behalf to include state funding for this effort.

-"Some communities have not signed on to the agreement as yet given the river doesn't directly impact homeowners during storms.
-The Mayors Council is striving to ensure all watershed communities better understand the quantity and quality of the storm water contribution they make to what eventually reaches the river and then over flows its banks."
-Aschenbach said.
+Some communities have not signed on to the agreement as yet given the river doesn't directly impact homeowners during storms.
+The Mayors Council is striving to ensure all watershed communities better understand the quantity and quality of the storm water contribution they make to what eventually reaches the river and then over flows its banks.

 On Sept.
-20, along with the Rahway River Association, the Mayors Council will be sponsoring a regional storm water management conference to be held in Millburn.
+20, along with the Rahway River Association, the Mayors Council will be sponsoring a regional storm water management conference in Millburn.
 Mayors, administrators, engineers, planning and zoning board members and others will be invited to learn about the impact poor storm water management has and to set objectives to mitigate.